python/editorial-board/content/updates/2025-04-08-editorial-board-update.md

         * Mention the Education & outreach WG
     * Who are we serving, how do we serve them
         * Main audiences: Docs community, Python users, new users
-    * What else core team expect from us?
+    * What else does the core team expect from us?
     * What do we want to achieve?
     * Mariatta to start some slides (maybe not until May)
 * Docs audit is still on hold.
 Might sprint at PyCon US.